pzemtsov/pzemtsov.github.io/_posts/2014-05-12-mystery-of-unstable-performance.md

 Clearly, the digit after the `"ILi"` indicates the value of the template parameter `N`.
 Note the order -- the methods are listed in the reverse order of their instantiation.
 This seems to be the general rule in GNU C: the code is generated last function first.
-This means that the code for a fast version comes first, followed by a slow version, followed by another fast and so on.
+This means that the code for a fast version comes first, followed by a slow version, followed by another fast one and so on.
 Let's look at the first two, `Dst_First_1<5>` and `Dst_First_1<4>`.
 For that let's run `gdb`:

     $ gdb ./e1-3